equodev/chromium-samples/README.md

 > **Swing based apps** require **Java 11** or later versions in order to run.

-## JxBrowser replacement

-You can run SWT and Swing examples with JxBrowser code using **Equo Chromium JX** provided inside the ***jx*** folder.
-Read more about it in [Equo documentation](https://docs.equo.dev/chromium/95.x/getting-started/migrating-from-jxbrowser.html) where you will find everything you need to migrate from JxBrowser quickly.

 ## Run Equo Chromium samples

 ### Maven applications

-To run a *Maven* application(maven-samples folder), you need to go into the project folder(swt, standalone, swing, jx/swt or jx/swing) and run the command:
+To run a *Maven* application(maven-samples folder), you need to go into the project folder(swt, standalone, swing) and run the command:

 ```
 mvn verify